Wedding Vocabulary A-Z

 Procession- a group of people formally walking down the aisle in a wedding ceremony, typically occurs after all of the guests are seated

-Processional- the music played while a group of people walk down the aisle in a wedding ceremony
+Processional- the music played while a group of people (i.e. wedding party, parents or parental figures of the couple, etc.) walk down the aisle in a wedding ceremony

 Q